-N2WS CPM – Cloud Protection Manager – is an enterprise-class backup, recovery and disaster recovery solution for the Amazon Web Services (AWS).
-Designed from the ground up to support AWS, CPM uses cloud-native technologies (e.g. EBS snapshots) to provide unmatched backup and, more importantly, restore capabilities in AWS.
+N2WS Backup & Recovery (CPM), known as N2WS, is an enterprise-class backup, recovery and disaster recovery solution for the Amazon Web Services (AWS).
+Designed from the ground up to support AWS, N2WS uses cloud native technologies (e.g. EBS snapshots) to provide unmatched backup and, more importantly, restore capabilities in AWS.

-CPM is sold as a service.
+N2WS is sold as a service.
 When you register to use the service, you get permission to launch a virtual Amazon Machine Image (AMI) of an EC2 instance.
-Once you launch the instance, and after a short configuration process, you can start backing up your data using CPM.
+Once you launch the instance, and after a short configuration process, you can start backing up your data using N2WS.

-Using CPM, you can create backup policies and schedules.
+Using N2WS, you can create backup policies and schedules.
 Backup policies define what you want to back up (i.e. Backup Targets) as well as other parameters, such as:

 - Frequency of backups

 - Whether to copy the backup data to other AWS regions, etc.

 - Whether to back up a resource immediately

 - Backup targets can be of several different types, for example: